 In 2015, the National Vulnerability Database (NVD) recorded 6,488 new software vulnerabilities, and the NVD documents a total of 74,885 software vulnerabilities discovered between 1988-2016.
 Static analysis tools examine code for flaws, including those that could lead to software security vulnerabilities, and produce diagnostic messages ("alerts") indicating the location of the purported flaw in the source code, the nature of the flaw, and often additional contextual information.
 A human auditor then evaluates the validity of the purported code flaws.
 The effort required to manually audit all alerts and repair all confirmed code flaws is often too much for a project's budget and schedule.
 Auditors therefore need tools that allow them to triage alerts, strategically prioritizing the alerts for examination.
 This blog post describes research we are conducting that uses classification models to help analysts and coders prioritize which alerts to address.

-As part of an ongoing effort to keep you informed about our latest work, I would like to let you know about some recently published SEI technical reports and notes.
-These reports highlight the latest work of SEI technologists in assuring software reliability, future architectures, Agile software teams, insider threat, and HTML5.
-This post includes a listing of each report, author(s), and links where the published reports can be accessed on the SEI website.
+As part of an ongoing effort to keep you informed about our latest work, I would like to let you know about some recently published SEI technical reports, white papers, webinars, and podcasts.
+These publications highlight the latest work of SEI technologists in military situational analysis, software architecture, insider threat, honeynets, and threat modeling.
+This post includes a listing of each publication, author(s), and links where they can be accessed on the SEI website.